ApinePHP/DistRoute/README.md

 DistRoute
 =========

-A regular expression based request router
+A lightweight regular expression based request router with support for dependency injection.

 Installation
 ------------